telerik/winforms-docs/controls/calculator/calculationbehavior.md

 **RadCalculator** handles the whole calculation logic by its **StandardCalculatorCalculationBehavior**.
 It can be accessed by the **CalculationBehavior** property of the control.

-It offers convenient public API that can be used for any customization purposes.
+It offers a convenient public API that can be used for any customization purposes.

 ## Custom StandardCalculatorCalculationBehavior